RinaldoBenaccetta/isidom/readme.md

 ### $cleanSelector

-Remove '.' and '#' from start of selectors names.
+Removes '.' and '#' from start of selectors names.

-'.myClass' become 'myClass' and '#myId' become 'myId'.
+'.myClass' becomes 'myClass' and '#myId' becomes 'myId'.

 The spaces at the start and end of the string will be removed.